What about those who have never heard the gospel? Is God limited by natural circumstances when revealing Himself?

 The Importance of Believer’s Baptism

 If you have not been baptized since you came to saving faith in Christ, I would encourage you to take that step of obedience.
 While baptism doesn’t save us (Eph.
-2.8-9), we are commanded to be baptized once we have come to saving faith ().
+2.8-9), we are commanded to be baptized once we have come to saving faith (Acts 2.38).

 Infant baptism is not the same.
-When a baby is baptized that is a decision his or her parents make.
-We are not saved by being born into a Christian family.
+When a baby is baptized, it’s a decision his or her parents make.
+We are not saved by being born into a Christian family or baptized as a infant.
 Each of us must come to that point of decision for ourselves.
 Believer’s baptism is a public declaration of our personal decision to put our faith and trust in the gospel and should be one of our first steps of obedience.
 Continue reading